Best Fall Hikes Near Denver

 Difficulty: Easy to Difficult

-This drive and hike are both breathtaking when the aspens are turning in the fall.
+This drive to Guanaella Pass and hike are both breathtaking when the aspens are turning in the fall.
 We suggest starting on the north end (I-70 end) and to make your way south over Guanella pass.
 You can stop here and hike a length of the Mt.
 Beirstadt Trail.
 Continuing over Guanella pass, hikers can drive further to Kenosha Pass.
 When Guanella Pass road intersects with 285, a right turn (west) leads to Kenosha Pass.
 You’ll find a large parking area off to your left just before the pass and a lot of great hiking among some of the most brilliant aspens in Colorado.
 The photo of the moose at the top of this post was taken near the trailhead at Kenosha Pass.

 Distance: 1/2 mile Round Trip

 Drive Time from Denver: 2 Hours